 Employers and insurers offer a number of different types of wellness benefits-programs designed to promote health and to prevent disease.
-The 2013 CEHCS examined availability and participation in three types of wellness programs: a health-risk assessment, a health-promotion program that included a number of different types of benefits, and a biometric screening.
+The 2014 CEHCS examined availability and participation in three types of wellness programs: a health-risk assessment, a health-promotion program to address a specific health issue, and a biometric screening.

-The survey found that CDHP enrollees were more likely than traditional-plan enrollees to report that they had the option to fill out a health-risk assessment.
-Specifically, 51 percent of CDHP enrollees reported that their employer offered a health-risk assessment, compared with 31 percent of traditional-plan enrollees and 29 percent of HDHP enrollees (Figure 12).
-Asked about the availability of health-promotion programs, 56 percent of CDHP enrollees and 40 percent of traditional-plan enrollees reported that their employer offered such a program.
-One-third (35 percent) of HDHP enrollees reported the availability of a health promotion program, significantly lower than offer rates among CDHP and traditional-plan enrollees.
-When asked about biometric-screening programs, 51 percent of CDHP enrollees reported that their employer offered such a program, compared with 33 percent among traditional-plan enrollees, and 30 percent among HDHP enrollees.
+The survey found that CDHP enrollees are more likely than traditional-plan enrollees to report that they had the option to fill out a health-risk assessment.
+Specifically, 46 percent of CDHP enrollees reported that their employer offered a health-risk assessment, compared with 36 percent of traditional-plan enrollees (Figure 12).
+About one-fifth (22 percent) of HDHP enrollees reported the availability of a health risk assessment program, significantly lower than offer rates among CDHP and traditional-plan enrollees.
+When asked about the availability of health-promotion programs, 52 percent of CDHP enrollees and 42 percent of traditional-plan enrollees reported that their employer offered such a program.
+One-quarter (24 percent) of HDHP enrollees reported the availability of a health promotion program, significantly lower than offer rates among CDHP and traditional-plan enrollees.
+When asked about biometric-screening programs, 47 percent of CDHP enrollees reported that their employer offered such a program, compared with 35 percent among traditional-plan enrollees and 23 percent among HDHP enrollees.

-CDHP enrollees were more likely than traditional-plan enrollees to participate in health-risk assessments, health-promotion programs, and biometric screenings.
-Three-quarters (77 percent) of CDHP enrollees participated in a health-risk assessment, compared with 64 percent of traditional-plan enrollees (Figure 13).
-Over one-half (57 percent) of CDHP enrollees participated in a health-promotion program, compared with 46 percent of traditional-plan enrollees.
-Nearly four-fifths (78 percent) of CDHP enrollees participated in a biometric screening, compared with 63 percent of traditional-plan enrollees.
+CDHP enrollees were more likely than traditional-plan enrollees to participate in health-risk assessments, health-promotion programs, and biometric screenings when they are offered by their employers.
+Three-quarters (75 percent) of CDHP enrollees participated in a health-risk assessment, compared with 58 percent of traditional-plan enrollees (Figure 13).
+About one-half (53 percent) of CDHP enrollees participated in a health-promotion program, compared with 44 percent of traditional-plan enrollees.
+Nearly four-fifths (77 percent) of CDHP enrollees participated in a biometric screening, compared with 60 percent of traditional-plan enrollees.

 CDHP enrollees were also more likely than traditional-plan enrollees to report that their employer offered a cash incentive or reward for participating in a wellness program.
-Just over 70 percent reported a cash incentive or reward for participating in the health-risk assessment; two-thirds (64 percent) reported a cash incentive or reward for participating in a health-promotion program, and nearly 72 percent reported a cash incentive or reward for a biometric screening (Figure 14).
+Just over three-fifths (63 percent) reported a cash incentive or reward for participating in the health-risk assessment; one-half (53 percent) reported a cash incentive or reward for participating in a health-promotion program, and two-thirds (65 percent) reported a cash incentive or reward for a biometric screening (Figure 14).
 The main reasons enrollees participated were to improve or maintain health (Figure 15).
-There were no differences found by plan type, so that information is not shown.
+CDHP enrollees were more likely than traditional plan enrollees to report that they participated to reduce premiums, while they were less likely to report that they participated to improve their health.
+Otherwise, there were no differences by plan type.

 The survey also asked respondents their reasons for not participating in their employer's wellness program.
-Nearly 70 percent responded that they did not participate because they could make changes on their own (Figure 16): 31 percent cited this as a major reason, and 38 percent cited it as a minor reason for not participating.
-Lack of time was the second-most-popular reason for not participating, with 23 percent reporting it as a major reason, and 33 percent reporting it as a minor reason.
-About one-half (53 percent) did not participate because they were already healthy (19 percent reported it as a major reason, and 34 percent reported it as a minor reason).
+About 60 percent responded that they did not participate because they could make changes on their own (Figure 16): 28 percent cited this as a major reason, and 33 percent cited it as a minor reason for not participating.
+Lack of time was the second-most-popular reason for not participating, with 27 percent reporting it as a major reason, and 33 percent reporting it as a minor reason.
+About one-half (48 percent) did not participate because they were already healthy (19 percent reported it as a major reason, and 29 percent reported it as a minor reason).
 For the most part, there were no differences in the answers to this series of questions by plan type.